Two Alone

 Two Alone is a 1934 American pre-Code drama film directed by Elliott Nugent and starring Tom Brown and Jean Parker.
 According to RKO records the film lost $158,000.
 Based on the play Wild Birds by Dan Totheroh, most remember the film primarily for its early skinny-dipping scene.
 Jean Parker was borrowed from MGM.

+Plot

+Bighearted farm girl Mazie befriends reform-school runaway Adam, but this leads to trouble for them both.
+Taking advantage of his daughter's new pal, Mazie's evil foster father, Slag, puts Adam to work and doesn't pay him, telling him he'll be sent back to the reformatory if he complains.
+Mazie and Adam soon fall in love, and they hatch a plan to flee from the increasingly creepy Slag.
+But their journey will be full of challenges and surprises.